Padres edge Marlins 3-2 on late error by Rojas

 TRAINER'S ROOM

-Padres: C Austin Hedges (elbow) will resume his throwing program on Thursday.
+Padres: C Austin Hedges (elbow) has resumed his throwing program after meeting with team doctors.

 UP NEXT